dm1737/DjangoParser/README.md

  2. Create a Django command that sends HTTP requests to each of the base URLs (found in `.env.example`) and creates or updates `MonitoredInterface` records with the results.

- 3. Push your changes to a new branch.
-The branch name should consist of your first initial prepended to your last name. e.g. `nmalacarne`

- 4. Open a merge request against the `master` branch once you are finished.
+ 3. Open a merge request once you are finished.